scraggo/rmg-archive/README.md

 In theory should be possible to delete local copy.
 Clone this. and ```npm``` install will bring you back to where you need to be.
 Edit - I just did exactly that.
 Worked perfectly.

+npm run watch - rebrowserfies things on change npm run dev - starts auto updating server.

+Have also been playing around with 'now' (Would need to install seperately) For insta publishing node projects.